amazon-science/collage/README.md

 License
 -------
-NeMo-GPT is modified from NVIDIA NeMo, which is released under an `Apache 2.0 license <https://github.com/NVIDIA/NeMo/blob/stable/LICENSE>`.
+NeMo-GPT is modified from NVIDIA NeMo, which is released under an [`Apache 2.0 license`](https://github.com/NVIDIA/NeMo/blob/stable/LICENSE).

 Modifications Copyright Amazon.com, Inc. or its affiliates.
 All Rights Reserved.